Lightning-AI/pytorch-lightning/.github/ISSUE_TEMPLATE/bug_report.md

 https://github.com/PyTorchLightning/pytorch-lightning/blob/master/pl_examples/bug_report_model.py

-If you could not reproduce using the BoringModel and still think there's a bug, please post here but remember, bugs with code are solved faster!
+If you could not reproduce using the BoringModel and still think there's a bug, please post here but remember, bugs with code are fixed faster!
 -->

 ### Expected behavior